Activist shareholders pressing companies to disclose more of their political activity after Capitol attack

 Business lobbying groups are signaling they will continue to fight adoption of a rule.
 If the agency persists, “it should take care to recognize and safeguard the First Amendment rights of public companies, including the right to engage in political speech, to petition the government and to freely association through trade associations,” said Linda Kelly, general counsel of the National Association of Manufacturers.

-Those closest to the debate expect it could be next year before the SEC even begins a rule making process on the matter.
-But Lucian Bebchuck, director of Harvard Law School’s corporate governance program and coauthor of the SEC petition for the disclosure rule, said shareholder resolutions are no substitute for a federal disclosure standard.
+Those closest to the debate expect it could be next year before the SEC even begins a rulemaking process on the matter.
+But Lucian Bebchuk, director of Harvard Law School’s corporate governance program and co-author of the SEC petition for the disclosure rule, said shareholder resolutions are no substitute for a federal disclosure standard.

 The investor actions “have been able to obtain voluntary disclosures only at a small fraction of public companies, and those disclosures commonly have loopholes and are not done in the uniform and consistent way that would facilitate comparison,” he wrote in an email, adding those companies that “elect to avoid voluntary disclosure are likely to be disproportionately ones that have relatively more to hide.”